1. About the All-Party Parliamentary Group on Dementia

 Its aim is to raise awareness of dementia among parliamentarians and to influence legislation and policy making in order to improve the lives of people with dementia and their carers.
 The Group meets several times a year and uses each meeting to focus on specific issues affecting people with dementia.
-It also conducts an annual inquiry on a specific topic, and last year the focus was on co-morbidities.
+It also conducts inquiries on issues that affect people living with dementia, and last year the focus was on dementia and co-morbidities.

 You can join the distribution list and be invited to future APPG meetings by emailing email@example.com